physiopy/phys2bids/docs/contributing.rst

 	cd phys2bids/tests
     pytest

-This will execute locally all test and check your phys2bids installation works properly
+This will execute the tests locally and check that your phys2bids installation works properly.

 .. code-block:: shell